Theravada: Ordination

-The minimum age for ordaining as a Buddhist monk is 20 years, reckoned from conception.
-However, boys under that age are allowed to ordain as novices (sāmaṇera), performing a ceremony such as shinbyu in Myanmar.
+The minimum age for ordaining as a Buddhist monk is 20 years, which is calculated from conception.
+Those under this age can perform traditional ceremonies such as shinbyu, in Myanmar, in order to ordain as novices (sāmaṇera).
 Novices shave their heads, wear the yellow robes, and observe the Ten Precepts.
-Although no specific minimum age for novices is mentioned in the scriptures, traditionally boys as young as seven are accepted.
-This tradition follows the story of the Buddha's son, Rahula, who was allowed to become a novice at the age of seven.
-Monks follow 227 rules of discipline, while nuns follow 311 rules.
+While there is no explicit minimum age for novices prescribed in the scriptures, it is traditionally accepted that boys as young as seven can be accepted for ordination.
+This tradition echoes the story of the Buddha's son, Rahula, who was allowed to become a novice at the age of seven.
+Both monks and nuns are expected to adhere to a specific code of discipline, of which monks follow 227 rules, and nuns follow 311.

 In most Theravāda countries, it is a common practice for young men to ordain as monks for a fixed period of time.
 In Thailand and Myanmar, young men typically ordain for the retreat during Vassa, the three-month monsoon season, though shorter or longer periods of ordination are not rare.
 Traditionally, temporary ordination was even more flexible among Laotians.
 Once they had undergone their initial ordination as young men, Laotian men were permitted to temporarily ordain again at any time, though married men were expected to seek their wife's permission.
 Throughout Southeast Asia, there is little stigma attached to leaving the monastic life.
 Monks regularly leave the robes after acquiring an education, or when compelled by family obligations or ill health.